 In this example, we will use a SubWorkflow structure.
-Select all the modules shown in Figure Connecting a subset of the modules to be grouped as a SubWorkflow, go to the Edit menu, and then click on Make SubWorkflow.
+Select all the modules shown in Figure Connecting a subset of the modules to be grouped as a SubWorkflow, go to the Workflow menu, and then click on Create SubWorkflow.
 You can name it CalculateArea.
-Select this SubWorkflow and open its configuration.
-When the configuration dialog opens, enable the output port "self" and press OK.
-You will need this port to connect to the Map module.
+Enable the self output port in the 'outputs' panel: you will need it to connect to the "Map" module